(2024)

 User research revealed that many homeowners are unclear about the retrofit process and lacks the relevant knowledge to follow through with the energy retrofit process.

-Step by Step chunking of the user journey into manageable tasks to reduce the overwhelming nature of home retrofits.
+Step by Step chunking of the user journey into manageable tasks to reduce the overwhelming nature of the service.

-Step by Step chunking of the user journey into manageable tasks to reduce the overwhelming nature of home retrofits.
+Step by Step chunking of the user journey into manageable tasks to reduce the overwhelming nature of the service.

-Step by Step chunking of the user journey into manageable tasks to reduce the overwhelming nature of home retrofits.
+Step by Step chunking of the user journey into manageable tasks to reduce the overwhelming nature of the service.

-Step by Step chunking of the user journey into manageable tasks to reduce the overwhelming nature of home retrofits.
+Step by Step chunking of the user journey into manageable tasks to reduce the overwhelming nature of the service.

 During each step of their journey through the BC Home Energy Planner, homeowners should know exactly which step they are on and what step is next.